How to report an issue to us

 Unregistered trail bikes and motorised scooters

 In NSW, it is illegal to ride an unregistered motorcycle on sealed/unsealed roads, footpaths, reserves and sports fields.
 You may only ride on private land with the owner’s permission, or at a designated track.
 Riding unregistered motorcycles or being an unlicensed rider proposes an extreme safety risk to the community, the rider and their passengers.
-Help stamp it out!
-If you can provide information regarding the identity or address of unregistered or illegal motorcycle riders in your area, please complete this form.
+Riding in reserves, parklands, playgrounds and sports fields is also dangerous and destructive to our community spaces.